-- 10. After a gap of 17 years, the first in-person PHOVAPS meeting was held in November 2023.
-Highlights from the PHOVAPS meeting included the endorsement of the following : - PHOVAPS Interim work plan: 2024 2025 PHOVAPS members endorsed this interim work plan, establishing tangible, achievable, short-term deliverables for the PHOVAPS Network.
+After a gap of 17 years, the first in-person PHOVAPS meeting was held in November 2023.
+Highlights from the PHOVAPS meeting included the endorsement of the following:

+PHOVAPS Interim work plan: 2024 - 2025 - PHOVAPS members endorsed this interim work plan, establishing tangible, achievable, short-term deliverables for the PHOVAPS Network.
 It will be implemented while the PHOVAPS Business Plan and a longer-term work plan are developed.
 (Refer to Annex 1)

-• PHOVAPS Governance Documentation:
+O PHOVAPS Governance Documentation:

-- Draft amendments to the governance structure of the PHOVAPS Charter will be considered at the 2024 PHOVAPS meeting. - The following technical working groups within PHOVAPS were acknowledged and endorsed: the One Health Technical Working Group, the Pacific Paravet Technical Working Group, and the Pacific Wildlife Network.
+- Draft amendments to the governance structure of the PHOVAPS Charter will be considered at the 2024 PHOVAPS meeting. - The following technical working groups within PHOVAPS were acknowledged and endorsed: the One Health Technical Working Group, the Pacific Paravet Technical Working Group, and the Pacific Wildlife Network. - Terms of Reference (TOR) has been developed for the Pacific Paravet Technical Working Group (TWG).
+The Pacific Wildlife Health Network has been endorsed by the WOAH PWHN member country representative.
+The TORs for the Pacific

-- Terms of Reference (TORs) has been developed for the Pacific Paravet Technical Working Group (TWG) and the Pacific Wildlife Health Network TWG.
-The TORs for the Pacific Animal Health Laboratory Network (PAHLNet) and One Health are under review and will be developed for each Technical Working Group (guided by the PHOVAPS secretariat) - PHOVAPS Business Plan: A consultant will be engaged to develop the PHOVAPS Business plan with funding support from the New Zealand Ministry of Foreign Affairs and Trade.
+Animal Health Laboratory Network (PAHLNet) and One Health are under review and will be developed for each Technical Working Group (guided by the PHOVAPS secretariat)

+PHOVAPS Business Plan: A consultant will be engaged to develop the PHOVAPS Business plan with funding support from the New Zealand Ministry of Foreign Affairs and Trade.
 The funding arrangements were finalised in April 2024